🔼The name Olivet: Summary

 We hear first of the Mount of Olives (in Hebrew: זית, zayit) when, fleeing from his rebellious son Absalom, king David ascended the mountain in tears and parted with the Ark of the Covenant (2 Samuel 15:30).
 We also learn that at its summit God was worshipped (15:32) but how that exactly worked isn't explained.

-Strikingly, at some point during his temple vision the prophet Ezekiel witnessed the "glory of the Lord" depart from Jerusalem and settle on the eastern hill (Ezekiel 11:23, also see Ezekiel 1:28, 3:12, 10:4).
-This term "glory of the Lord" refers to the material manifestation in which He resides, and is mostly associated with the Shekinah, or the cloud that rested upon and within the tabernacle and temple (Exodus 40:34-35, Numbers 14:10, 1 Kings 8:11).
+Strikingly, at some point during his temple vision the prophet Ezekiel witnessed the "glory of the Lord" depart from Jerusalem and settle on the eastern hill (11:23, also see 1:28, 3:12, 10:4).
+This term "glory of the Lord" refers to the material manifestation in which he resides, and is mostly associated with the Shekinah, or the cloud that rested upon and within the tabernacle and temple (Exodus 40:34-35, Numbers 14:10, 1 Kings 8:11).

 The prophet Zechariah too experienced a vision concerning the Mount of Olives, and he tells of how during the final battle, YHWH will stand on Olivet and split it from east to west, leaving a valley up to a mysterious place called Azel (Zechariah 14:4).
 How this vision translates in real-world terms isn't clear, or at least much debated, but it helped establish Silwan Necropolis as the front row seat for the eschatologically inclined.

 🔼Etymology of the name Olivet

 The noun ελαια (elaia) means olive and refers to both the fruit and the whole tree.
 It may be akin the verb ελαυνω (elauno), to impel or urge on, and ultimately to the Latin word elate, from which we get our adjective "elated."